amrit4385/amrit4385/README.md

 # Welcome to My GitHub Profile! 🚀
 I am Amritpal Singh, a Data Analyst with a passion for transforming raw data into actionable insights.
-Skilled in Power BI, SQL (MySQL & PostgreSQL), Python (NumPy, Pandas, Matplotlib, Seaborn, Plotly), Excel, Alteryx, and Statistics, I thrive on uncovering patterns and driving data-driven decision-making.
+Skilled in Power BI, SQL (SQL Server, MySQL & PostgreSQL), Python (NumPy, Pandas, Matplotlib, Seaborn, Plotly), Excel, and cloud platforms, such as AWS and Azure, I thrive on uncovering patterns and driving data-driven decision-making.

 My journey in data analytics began with my experience as a Senior Systems Engineer, where I worked as a Data Analyst in the retail and healthcare sectors.
 I am also certified in PMP and SAFe Scrum Master, which enhances my ability to lead and collaborate on data-driven projects.